Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Constraints and GANs

-A final note needs to be made regarding the difference in enforcing a constraint during training and enforcing a constraint through a projection step during extrapolation.
+We can enforce constraints both during training and prediction (see Section \ref{example_extrapolation_linear}).
+Of course, whether this is feasible and advisable is case dependent.
+We note that there is a significant difference in enforcing a constraint during training and enforcing a constraint through a projection step during extrapolation.
 To enforce a constraint during training, we need to augment the input vector of the GAN discriminator with the constraint residual as explained in Section \ref{enforcing_constraints_interpolation}.
 To enforce a constraint through a projection step during extrapolation one has to {\it find a solution that satisfies the constraint}.
-For nonlinear systems this task can be turned into an optimization problem which can appear difficult.
-However, it is an optimization problem that already has a good initialization which is the output of the GAN generator (before the projection).
+For nonlinear systems this task can be turned into an optimization problem which, in general, can be costly.
+However, some of the optimization cost can be avoided if we initialize the optimizer with the output of the GAN generator (before the projection).